emontzkajnl/livability/wp-content/plugins/wpdatatables/readme.txt

 == Description ==

-wpDataTables is a popular WordPress table plugin used to create data tables & table charts quickly from Excel, CSV, XML, JSON, PHP, and many other data sources.
+wpDataTables is a popular WordPress table plugin used to quickly create, data tables & charts from Excel, CSV, XML, JSON, PHP, and many other data sources.
 Use our table & charts plugin to represent vast amounts of complicated data in a concise, and user-friendly way everyone understands.

+Thanks to our new premium integration, you can also create WooCommerce product tables that update automatically and have “Add to Cart” functionality.

 The main benefits wpDataTables provides to its users are more time (as it automates displaying data on a website) and no need to learn to code.